Moving into a rental house-share with your mates may sound like the dream scenario (and a bit like a real-life version of ‘Friends’).

 When setting up a joint account for bills, make sure you have a separate bank account for your personal spending.

 If problems crop up

 If you’re having issues with your fellow account holders, cancel the mandate.
 This will freeze the account so that no-one (including you) can withdraw money.

 Your bank will then only un-freeze the account once everyone agrees on how to split the balance remaining in the account.

 For this to happen, the bank will need all account holders to agree – usually in writing.

-- Note that while bill-splitting companies may sound appealing, you need to do your homework before signing up.
-Citizens Advice recently carried out some research and found some firms charge above the market average.
+Note that while bill-splitting companies may sound appealing, you need to do your homework before signing up.
+Be aware that some firms might charge above the market average.